QuBenhao/LeetCode/problems/problems_1899/problem.md

 # 1899.
-Merge Triplets to Form Target Triplet
+Merge Triplets to Form Target Triplet [Rating: 1635.69]

 A **triplet** is an array of three integers.
 You are given a 2D integer array `triplets`, where `triplets[i] = [ai, bi, ci]` describes the `ith` **triplet**.
 You are also given an integer array `target = [x, y, z]` that describes the **triplet** you want to obtain.